 As Williams noted, these city/country oppositions are always invoked in the service of political interests.
-Diverse social actors described European and, later, U.S. urban life in ways that shifted and evolved with cities themselves.
+Diverse social actors described European and, later, US urban life in ways that shifted and evolved with cities themselves.
 Troubadours, priests, ministers, and Romantic poets gave way to flaneurs and other urban observers, who then gave way to social statisticians, settlement-house workers, novelists, playwrights, journalists, photographers, and painters.
 The new social scientists and artists took cities and urban dwellers as their research objects, as problems to be solved, and as material to be dramatized.
 In this thrifty recycling of tropes, a set of symbolic associations arose linking the European and American urban poor to colonized others through their mutual need for instruction from their betters (di Leonardo 1998).
-The voluminous writings of missionaries, journalists, and reformers in Victorian Britain provided a template for later U.S. constructions of “urban jungles” filled with the “near-savage” poor.
+The voluminous writings of missionaries, journalists, and reformers in Victorian Britain provided a template for later US constructions of “urban jungles” filled with the “near-savage” poor.
 Socialist novelist Jack London (1903, 288), in an account of life among East London’s homeless at the time of Edward’s coronation, declared passionately that it was “far better to be a people of the wilderness and desert, of the cave and the squatting-place, than to be a people of the machine and the Abyss.”

 At the same time, mainstream social scientists continue to frame sexual and racial forms of capitalist exploitation as expressions of cultural difference and pathology.
 Counterempirical descriptions of a “culture of poverty” in the 1960s shifted in the 1980s into a contrast between the “urban underclass” and new “model minorities” (largely new Asian and select Latino migrants), even as urban renewal projects destroyed low-cost housing.
 “Asphalt jungles” gave way to “welfare queens” and journalistic hysteria over inner-city crime, drugs, and gangs.
-Replicating the oppositional structure of earlier figurations, the late twentieth century saw the rise of rap, hip-hop, and break dancing and the marketing of the virtues of urban “diversity,” even as gentrification was raising real estate values in minority neighborhood after neighborhood, thus pricing out “diverse” populations.
+Replicating the oppositional structure of earlier figurations, the late twentieth century saw the rise of rap, hip-hop, and break dancing and the marketing of the virtues of urban “diversity,” even as gentrification was raising real estate values in minority neighborhood after neighborhood, thus pricing out those “diverse” populations.

-The global neoliberal shift of the 1980s forward—the wholesale privatization of public goods and cutbacks in all social programs combined with an identity-based reading of human rights—and U.S. imperial responses to global terrorism have further complicated urban representations and realities.
-Among the factors reconfiguring U.S. urban life are the representation of cities as targets of terrorist attacks and the related stigmatization of Muslims/Arabs; the uncertainty occasioned by ongoing global recession, sovereign debt crises, and continuous capitalist “creative destruction” (Harvey 2005); the explosion of “urban contemporary” (black and Latino) music, dance, and fashion; the hypergentrification and then decline of urban housing markets; and the development of urban cores as tourist destinations and of a wholesale “suburban optic” or neoliberal consciousness—a touristified vision of urban functioning (di Leonardo 2008a, 2008b; Ruben 2002; Zukin 2010).
-Simultaneously, the development of a network of “global cities”—New York, London, and Tokyo, among others—has centralized the administration of finance capital (Sassen 1991).
+The global neoliberal shift of the 1980s forward—the wholesale privatization of public goods and cutbacks in all social programs combined with an identity-based reading of human rights—and US imperial responses to global terrorism have further complicated urban representations and realities.
+Among the factors reconfiguring US urban life are the representation of cities as targets of terrorist attacks and the related stigmatization of Muslims/Arabs/Sikhs; the uncertainty occasioned by ongoing global economic volatility, sovereign debt crises, and continuous capitalist “creative destruction” (Harvey 2005); and the explosion of “urban contemporary” (black and Latino) music, dance, and fashion.
+The associated rise of social-media-based urban organizing has shaped responses to these developments, including demonstrations for “the right to the city” (Mitchell 2003) and against racist, xenophobic, and misogynist discrimination and violence such as those organized by Black Lives Matter and Ultraviolet.
+The hypergentrification of urban and suburban housing markets, the development of urban cores as tourist destinations, and the production of a touristified vision of urban functioning all contribute to what Matthew Ruben labels the “suburban optic” a way of seeing the city through suburbanized eyes (di Leonardo 2008; Ruben 2002; Zukin 2010).
+Simultaneously, the development of a network of “global cities”—New York, London, and Tokyo, among others—centralized the administration of finance capital (Sassen 1991).